darksmo/jquery-weekscheduler-widget/README.md

 ------ | -------- | -----------
 show | None | show the widget
 hide | None | hide the widget
-getSelectedDates | None | get the current selection of the user represented as an array of Date objects getSelection | None | get the current selection of the user in the form of an object setDates | Array[Date] | select the current selection via an array of Dates setDays | Array[number] | select the currently selected days (takes an array of days to select like [3, 5, 6] where 0=sunday and 6=saturday) setHour | number | select the given hour setMinutes | number | select the given minutes setWeek | Date | select the week in which the given Date object falls
+SeelgetSelectedDates | None | get the current selection of the user represented as an array of Date objects getSelection | None | get the current selection of the user in the form of an object setDates | Array[Date] | set the current selection via an array of Dates setDatesWithState | Array[Date] | set the current selection via an array of `{ date: Date object, state: "indeterminate" or "checked" }` setDays | Array[number] | select the currently selected days (takes an array of days to select like [3, 5, 6] where 0=sunday and 6=saturday) setDaysWithState | Array[object] | same as setDays, but an array of `{ day: number, state: "indeterminate" /* or "checked" */ }` is passed setHour | number | select the given hour setMinutes | number | select the given minutes setWeek | Date | select the week in which the given Date object falls